Professor James Logan

 James is a Fellow of the Royal Entomological Society, Chair of the Public Engagement Committee and a member of the Innovations Committee.

-James is an avid science communicator andis a Science Ambassador for the Science Technology Engineering and Mathematics Network (STEMNET) which aims to inspire young people in science.
-He has appeared on TV shows including BBC’s The One Show and Bang Goes the Theory, The Discovery Channel’s Weird Connections and Squeamish.
-James is also a science TV presenter, currently working on exciting programmes with the BBC and Channel 4's Embarrassing Bodies.
+James is an avid science communicator and is Science Ambassador for the Science Technology Engineering and Mathematics Network (STEMNET) which aims to inspire young people in science.
+James is also a science TV presenter, currently working on exciting programmes with the BBC and Channel 4.
 He also makes regular appearances on television, radio and in print media as a scientific expert.

-- investigating other aspects of insect ecology including aggregation, mating and oviposition in a variety of insects
+- aspects of insect ecology including aggregation, mating and oviposition in a variety of arthropods

-- elucidating the mode of action of new (and current) monitoring and control techniques
+- the mode of action of new (and current) monitoring and control techniques

-The research group uses various in-house techniques, including field and laboratory-based behavioural experiments, coupled gas chromatography-electroantennograms (GC-EAG), coupled GC-single-cell (GC-SCR) and analytical chemistry (including GC).
-This integrated approach gives a better understanding of how insects use semiochemicals naturally and how they can be exploit them to develop control strategies through behavioural manipulation.
+The Logan laboratories are equipped with state-of-the-art experimental facilities including electroantennography, single sensillum recording, gas chromatography, RT-PCR and behavioural olfactometry, as well as Category 3 facilities which allow complex malaria infection studies with Anopheles gambiae mosquitoes and Plasmodium falciparum parasites.
+This integrated approach gives a better understanding of how arthropods use semiochemicals naturally and how they can be exploit them to develop control strategies through behavioural manipulation.
 Ultimately, the aim is to attain effective control using semiochemicals that will allow more targeting use of control agents such as insecticides.